-Most policies cover additional living expenses, which are the extra charges over and above your customary living expenses incurred when you are displaced from your home and need temporary shelter.
+Most homeowners and renters policies cover additional living expenses, which are the extra charges over and above your customary living expenses incurred when you are displaced from your home by a covered loss, such as wind damage, and need temporary shelter.
 The amount is generally 20 percent of the insurance you have on your home.
 Some insurers pay more than 20 percent; others limit additional living expenses to an amount spent during a specific time period.
 You should always check with your insurer to be sure you understand what this coverage allows.
 Keep all your receipts to document your expenditures.